pi-hole/docs/docs/guides/upstream-dns-providers.md

 - 9.9.9.9
 - 149.112.112.112
-- 2620:fe::fe (ipv6)
+- 2620:fe::fe (IPv6)
+- 2620:fe::9 (IPv6)

 [More information on Quad9](https://www.quad9.net/about/)

 ### CloudFlare DNS

 CloudFlare will never log your IP address (the way other companies identify you).
-The independent DNS monitor DNSPerf ranks 1.1.1.1 the fastest DNS service in the world.
+The independent DNS monitor [DNSPerf](https://www.dnsperf.com/) ranks Cloudflare's DNS the fastest DNS service in the world.

 - 1.1.1.1
 - 1.0.0.1
+- 2606:4700:4700::1111 (IPv6)
+- 2606:4700:4700::1001 (IPv6)

 [More information on Cloudflare DNS](https://cloudflare-dns.com/dns/#explanation)

 ### Custom

 With custom, you'll choose your favorite DNS provider.
-If you care about Internet independence and privacy, we suggest having a look at the [OpenNIC DNS Project](https://servers.opennic.org/)
+If you care about Internet independence and privacy, we suggest having a look at the [OpenNIC DNS Project](https://servers.opennic.org/).

 ### More information

 There are even more public DNS server, you can find many (with some extra information) on the [lifewire.com website](https://www.lifewire.com/free-and-public-dns-servers-2626062).
-A benchmark of these DNS servers (by Gibson Research Center) is available [here](https://www.grc.com/dns/Benchmark.htm)
+A benchmark of these DNS servers (by Gibson Research Center) is available [here](https://www.grc.com/dns/Benchmark.htm).